ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - use_geocode: (default: True) find address with the longitude/latitude for each entry
 - use_geocode_email: (default: True) use email to avoid abuse of address looku
 - geocode_provider: (default: 1) use openstreetmap (1) or google (2) for address lookup<br/>
-  *Note: google variant requires additional python package(s) installation not being installed by default*
+  *Note: google variant requires additional python package(s) installation not being installed by default, geopy is mandatory when Google address lookup is used (geocode_provider = 2), see [requirements-google-geo-lookup.txt](https://raw.githubusercontent.com/ZuinigeRijder/hyundai_kia_connect_monitor/main/requirements-google-geo-lookup.txt)*
 - google_api_key: (default empty) when using "geocode_provider = 2" (google) you need to get a [google API key, see this discussion](https://github.com/ZuinigeRijder/hyundai_kia_connect_monitor/discussions/76#discussioncomment-12728843).
 Do not put quotes around the Google API key!
 - language: (default: en) the Bluelink or Connect App is reset to English for users who have set another language in the Bluelink or Connect App in Europe when using hyundai_kia_connect_api, you can configure another language as workaround.
 See Note 3
 - odometer_metric, e.g. km or mi